sjg2203/SSp_Detector/README.md

 ## Citation

-To cite this toolbox, please use the following:
+If you use this toolbox, cite it using as followed:

  - Simon J Guillot, Sleep Spindles Detector toolbox (version "build_number", https://github.com/sjg2203/SSp_Detector) in Python.